mfdanieli/Classification-ML/README.md

 ### 6. Suggestions for further steps
 - Select only those features with higher impact on developing diabetes:
     - This might reduce the number of exams (therefore, costs), since not all risk factors would be significant enough.
-Other classification machine learning techniques (e. g. decion trees) could be applied.
+Other classification machine learning techniques (e. g. decision trees) could be applied.
 - Improve model accuracy using k-Fold Cross-Validation, for example.